smartdevicelink/sdl_requirements/detailed_docs/TRS/iAP over BT/iAP_over_BT_handling_HMI_notifications_during_re-connection.md

 discard all responses to such `appID` from HMI

 ## Non-Functional Requirements
+New parameters "AppTransportChangeTimer" , "AppTransportChangeTimerAddition"   must be added to .ini file -> [MAIN] section

 ```
-[IAP]
-; defines the timeout for waiting the mobile app to reconnect between Bluetooth and USB transports change
+[MAIN]
 "AppTransportChangeTimer" = 500 ms
+defines the timeout for waiting the mobile app to reconnect between Bluetooth and USB transports change

 ```

 ```
-[IAP]
+[MAIN]
 "AppTransportChangeTimerAddition" = 0ms
 Defines the timeout  for waiting of every mobile app to reconnect between Bluetooth and USB transports change in case the number of connected apps is more than one
 ```